MattHodge/matthodge.github.io/_posts/2018-07-21-up-your-cloudformation-game-with-vscode.md

 First, install the [YAML Support by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension.

-Unfortunately, due to a [bug](https://github.com/redhat-developer/yaml-language-server/issues/77) :bug: we are going to need to disable the YAML validation this extension provides.
+Unfortunately, due to a [bug](https://github.com/redhat-developer/yaml-language-server/issues/77) 🐛 we are going to need to disable the YAML validation this extension provides.
 It currently has issues supporting CloudFormation intrinsic functions.
 I will update this post when this issue is fixed.

 Add the following [user setting](https://code.visualstudio.com/docs/getstarted/settings) to disable validation.